reenakoshta10/challenge-card-game-becode/README.md

 ## What is in project module?

-Project has structure as below-
+Project has structure as below -
 - asset folder - contains image used in README.md file
 - utils folder - contains below files
   * card.py - it cantains information about card symbol and value